 The prevalence is unknown.
 Fewer than 60 patients with this condition have been reported to date.

-The disease is caused by heterozygous mutation in the FBN1 gene.
+The disease is caused by heterozygous mutations in the FBN1 gene.
 Mutations are all located in exon 41-42, encoding TGFβ binding protein-like domain 5.

 Overlapping syndromes include geleophysic dysplasia, Weill-Marchesani syndrome, and Myhre syndrome (see these terms).
 Geleophysic dysplasia can be distinguished from acromicric dysplasia by the presence of cardiac abnormalities (e.g. cardiac valvular thickening), Weill-Marchesani syndrome by the presence of microspherophakia, and Myhre syndrome by the presence of prognathism, deafness, developmental delay, and a thick calvarium.